Some of the numbers presented in this website may not be the most recent available

 Southern Europe

-Bosnia and Herzegovina comprises 2 autonomous regions (the Federation of Bosnia and Herzegovina, and Republika Srpska).
+Bosnia and Herzegovina comprise 2 autonomous regions (the Federation of Bosnia and Herzegovina, and Republika Srpska).
 A 3rd region (Brcko District) is locally governed.
 It is bordered by Croatia to the north and west, Serbia to the east and Montenegro to the southeast.
 Its Adriatic coastline is just 20 kms long.

 At the end of Roman rule the region changed hands a number of times until it achieved self-rule in 1377.
 However, the kingdom was dissolved in 1463 when the Ottomans took over.
-The Ottomans acted to preserve Bosnia's Muslim identity and a Slavic Muslim group (the Bosniaks) emerged in the west.
+The Ottomans acted to preserve Bosnia's Muslim identity and a Slavic Muslim group (Bosniaks) emerged in the west.

 Rebellions against the Ottomans eventually led to the Treaty of Berlin in 1878 and Austro-Hungarian rule.
 Assassination of the heir to the Austro-Hungarian throne in Sarajevo sparked World War 1 in 1914.